 World Language Admission Requirement

 High school course requirements for admission to four-year degree programs are available from Undergraduate Admissions.
-The world language admission requirement is met when a student's high school transcript indicates the completion of the second level of a world language (the first level can be completed in middle school).
+The world language admission requirement is met by the completion of the second level of a world language (the first level can be completed in middle school).

 Although two units of a world language are listed, students are admitted to baccalaureate degree programs without satisfying this requirement.
-Students lacking two units of a world language must pass one 3- or 4-credit college-level world (foreign) language course in order to graduate from a baccalaureate degree program.
+Students lacking two units of a world language must correct this deficiency in order to graduate from a baccalaureate degree program.

 This requirement applies to students who completed high school May 2001 or later, transfer students, students moving to baccalaureate programs after completing associate degree programs, and students entering directly from high school.
 This requirement does not apply to students who can demonstrate the equivalent of two units of a world language.

-The requirement may be met after admission by earning a passing grade (D or higher) in one three- or four-credit college-level foreign language course at Penn State, by earning transferable credits (C or better) in a foreign language course at another institution, or by demonstrating proficiency.
+The requirement may be met after admission by earning a passing grade (D or higher) at Penn State in one 3- or 4-credit college-level world (foreign) language course or a course in American Sign Language (CSD 218).
+Alternatively, a student can earn transferable credits (C or better) in a comparable course at another institution or by demonstrating proficiency at the third-credit level.
 Credits earned to make up a language deficiency can count toward graduation from a Penn State baccalaureate program.

-For information on Penn State's foreign language placement policy and languages offered, see Scheduling World (Foreign) Language Courses.
+For information on Penn State's world language placement policy and languages offered, see Scheduling World (Foreign) Language Courses.